quixio/quix-samples/python/local-development/README_Linux.md

     ```

-# Create new python environment
+# Create the new Python environment
-We highly suggest to use a python virtual environment, as the Quix streaming package currently relies on some dll redirecting, which is achieved by adding a file to your python environment.
-This is done automatically, but to avoid any complication with other python applications you might want to use relying on similar techniques, a virtual environment is advised.
+We highly suggest using a Python virtual environment, because the Quix streaming package currently relies on some dll redirecting, which is achieved by adding a file to your Python environment.
+This is done automatically.
+You might want to rely on a similar techniques but, to avoid any complication with other Python applications, a virtual environment is advized.

 To create a new virtual environment, execute the following in a terminal at your desired location:
 ```